 3. Drivers generally must be at least 19 years of age to drive a van, as described in the Passenger Van Safety Appendix.

-4. Employees (including faculty) and volunteers seeking reimbursement or travel advances for travel, whether using a university, rental, or personal vehicle, must submit a Travel Authorization Form (pdf) prior to the planned trip.
+4. Employees (including faculty) and volunteers seeking reimbursement or travel advances for travel, whether using a university, rental, or personal vehicle, must submit a travel authorization in Chrome River prior to the planned trip.